AidanBlumLevine/AidanBlumLevine/README.md

 Hi!

-I'm Aidan, a computer science student at MIT.
+I'm Aidan, a second year computer science student at MIT.

 Below you can see some projects that I think are worth checking out.
 Most of them are visually interesting and have a simple in-browser demo!